nanbaima/computational-workflows-homework/README.md

-For reference, you can use my notes that I used during the course [here](https://github.com/jhale/computational-workflows/blob/master/README_instructor.md) and the references listed at the bottom of the [main page](https://jhale.github.io/computational-workflows/).
+For reference, you can use my notes that I used during the course [here](https://github.com/jhale/computational-workflows/blob/master/README_instructor.md) and the references listed at the bottom of the [main course page](https://jhale.github.io/computational-workflows/).

 ## Setting up a git version control repository